streetturtle/awesome-wm-widgets/weather-widget/README.md

     git clone https://github.com/streetturtle/awesome-wm-widgets.git ~/.config/awesome/
     ```

 1. Get Open Weather Map app id here: [openweathermap.org/appid](https://openweathermap.org/appid) and place it in  **~/.config/awesome/awesome-wm-widgets/secrets.lua**, or directly in the widget.
-Don't forget to set also your city.
+Don't forget to set also your city and units - C/F.

 1. Require weather widget at the beginning of **rc.lua**: